Last updated

 The security team simplifies the reports and presents them to the organization’s stakeholders.
 The manner and format used depend on the audience.
 Nonetheless, it should be easy to understand with as little technical jargon as possible.

-After implementing the recommendations as per the report, the security team may have to improve or change their threat intelligence program.
-The decision is made through the data they collect themselves, and the feedback they get from the stakeholders.
+After implementing the recommendations per the report, the security team may have to improve or change their threat intelligence program.
+The decision is made based on the data they collect and the feedback they get from the stakeholders.

 • The intended audience